 Access to housing finance remains a challenge in Cote d’Ivoire.
 Commercial banks including the Housing Bank created in 1994 with a mission to finance social housing and real estate activities; in spite of the huge liquidity at their disposal, they cannot take the risk of financing mass produced houses for any category of the population because the banks’ resources are short term.

-In order to facilitate access to housing finance, and especially to translate president Alhasane Ouattara’s programme of constructing 60 000 houses between 2010 and 2015 into reality, the government has come up with a series of initiatives.
-Among these are the negotiation of favourable conditions with commercial banks to decrease interest rates on housing loans to 5.5 percent as opposed to 9.5 to 12 percent formerly; extending the reimbursement up to 25 years; effective application of the Social Fund for Housing, (Fonds de soutien de l’habitat, FSH) and the creation of a mutualist guarantee fund for prospective homeowners (Fond de cautionnement mutuel pour tous les demandeurs de lodgements sociaux).
+The president’s programme of constructing 60 000 houses between 2010 and 2015 has not been materialised in spite of the numerous initiatives and incentives among which are the negotiation of favourable conditions with commercial banks to decrease interest rates on housing loans to 5.5 percent as opposed to 9.5 to 12 percent formerly; extending the reimbursement up to 25 years; effective application of the Social Fund for Housing, (Fonds de soutien de l’habitat, FSH) and the creation of a mutualist guarantee fund for prospective homeowners (Fond de cautionnement mutuel pour tous les demandeurs de lodgements sociaux).

-In 2016 access to adequate and affordable houses remains a challenge in Ivory Coast in spite of the economic growth and the different initiatives to promote affordable houses.
-As a matter of fact at the end of 2015 out of 60 000 houses promised in 2010 by President Alhassane Ouattara to be delivered between 2011 and 2015 only 3 000 were delivered.
+In 2017 access to adequate and affordable houses remains a challenge in Côte d’Ivoire in spite of the economic growth and the different initiatives to promote affordable houses.
+At the end of 2016 out of 60 000 houses promised in 2010 by President Alhassane Ouattara to be delivered between 2011 and 2015 only 4 223 units were constructed.
 Rapid urbanisation, low minimum salary, and the inequalities in social infrastructures have accelerated urban poverty and slums in the cities especially in Abidjan where 19.4 percent of the population live, according to the 2014 censure.
 Abidjan also housed majority of the country’s economic activities and bidonvilles due to the influx of immigrants from the rural zones in quest of opportunities in Abidjan.

-In spite of the economic growth and the different housing programme, affordable houses is a challenge to an average Ivoirian who earns less than 60 000fcfa (US$101) a month the minimum salary since 2013.
-The minimum salary concerns only those people working for the government and the formal private sector and they barely represent 18 percent of the labour force.
+In spite of the economic growth and the different housing programme, access to affordable housing is a challenge to an average Ivoirian who earns less than FCFA 60 000 (US$101) a month which has been the minimum salary since 2013.
+The minimum salary relates to those people working for the government and the formal private sector which barely represents 18 percent of the labour force.
 The majority of the population works in the agricultural sector and the informal sector.
 They live in shanty houses in the popular streets such as Kumasi where there are little or no urban infrastructures.
-Rents in the slums are speculative and range between 35 000fcfa to 50 000 fcfa (US$60 to 85) for a room.
-Rents in the popular residential zone (Cocody) where the majority of expatriates live range between 1 200 000fcfa to 1 500 000fcfa (US$2 049 to 2 561) for a villa to 3 500 000fcfa (US$5 975) for a very luxurious villa.
+Rents in the popular streets are very speculative and range between FCFA 35 000 to FCFA 75 000 (US$60 to US$85) for a room.
+Rents are rising in the residential zones especially the popular areas such as Cocody and Bietry-Marcory where the majority of expatriates live.
+According to Frank Knight 2017 report, a four bedroom executive apartment is about US$ 3 700 per month.

-To boost affordability the government has initiated a series of programme since 2010 including the promotion of mortgage activities and a diversified housing development programme among which are the modulated homes of 5 000 000cfa (US$8 536)(LEM, Logements a equipement modere) i.e only the structure is built and the home owner provide the rest.
+To boost affordability the government has initiated a series of programmes since 2010 including the promotion of mortgage activities and a diversified housing development programme among which are the modulated homes of FCFA 5 000 000 (US$8 432)(LEM, Logements a equipement modere) i.e only the structure is built and the home owner provides the rest.
 The government’s goal is to provide adequate houses for all categories of the population that is the low, middle and high income Ivoirians.

-Côte d’Ivoire housing deficit in 2015 was estimated to be over 600 000 units, with the need being most prevalent in cities.
-The government estimates the annual housing deficit in the country to be 400 000, and in Abidjan alone to be 200 000.
+Côte d’Ivoire housing deficit in 2016 was estimated to be over 600 000 units, with the need being most prevalent in cities.
+The government estimates the annual housing deficit in the country to be 400 000 and in Abidjan alone to be 200 000.
 Housing supply in the capital is less than 3 000 a year and most people are renters (75 percent of the population of Abidjan were renters in 2014).
-Rents for a studio i.e. a minimum unit, range from CFA 100 000 to 150 000 (US$171-256) in a middle income zone.
+Rents for a studio i.e. a minimum unit, range from FCFA 125 000 to FCFA 200 000 (US$210 – US$337) in a middle income zone.
 The housing deficit is a source of rent speculation and other consumers’ complaints.
-To protect the population, the ministry in charge of housing (Le Ministère de la Construction, du lodgement, de l’assainissement et de l’urbanisme) introduced in 2015 a code of urban properties, (Le code du foncier urbain) to regulate rents and minimise rental guarantees and other rental miscellaneous funds.
+To protect the population, Le Ministère de la Construction, du lodgement, de l’assainissement et de l’urbanisme introduced in 2015 a code of urban properties, (Le code du foncier urbain) to regulate rents and minimise rental guarantees and other rental miscellaneous funds.

 Construction of decent affordable homes was among the electoral promises of President Alhassane Ouattara in 2010.
-The president was re-elected in 2015 and housing is still one of the priorities of the new government.
+The president was re-elected in 2015 and housing is still one of the priorities of his government.
 The former government did not meet the goal of 60 000 houses programmed in spite of considerable efforts due to a number of factors among which are difficulties in acquiring land all over the country and especially in Abidjan, the difficulties in mobilising funds for compensating the traditional owners and elaborating the feasibility studies.
-Other reasons are the underestimation of the cost of the cheapest housing unit (5million fcfa) US$8 536 and the slow pace of execution of contracts by local developers.
+Other reasons are the underestimation of the cost of the cheapest housing unit at FCFA 5 million (US$8 532) and the slow pace of execution of contracts by local developers.
+The prices have been revised to FCFA 12.5 million (US$21 078) for the cheapest and FCFA 23 million (US$38 785) for the moderate.

 The different government economic development programmes, the country’s housing programme for 250 000 affordable houses between 2016 and 2020, the improvement in the doing business environment and the returning of the headquarters of African Development Bank to Abidjan with a staff of over 500, are all already boosting the property market and growth is expected to continue.